derkmed/stunting-on-programming/divide_and_conquer/binary_search/kth_largest_element_in_an_array/README.md

 Thought Process:
 * We can sort the array in ascending order and then return the kth element from the right.
 This will require O(nlogn) time.
-* How about we try to optimize the average-case runtime complexity?
+* How about we try to optimize the average-case runtime complexity, instead?
  * Let's employ a partitioning approach in which given a pivot element in a window of the array, we place all elements `< `the pivot element to the left and all elements `>=` the pivot element to the right.
    * Note: <i>for the purposes of this implementation</i>, it's important that we apply the `>=` to the right and '<' as opposed to `<=` on the left and `>` on the right for the cases in which duplicate elements may appear.
    * At the end of the partitioning, we can return the index for which the pivot element belongs in the sorted array.
  * We can repeat this process on smaller windows left or right of the pivot index, depending on its relative magnitude in compariwon to `n-k`.

 ```python
 from typing import Tuple